-11. Do Governments need to partner outside of government?
+12. Do Governments need to partner outside of government?

-A. External partnerships are highly recommended, particularly for larger projects.
+A. External partnerships are highly recommended, and will be given higher scores, particularly for larger projects.

 Qualifying partnerships are usually from the inter-governmental sector, NGO sector, private sector, or academia.
 However, multi-country government partnerships (see above) also count as a partnership.